gamingdoom/neutron/README.md

 # Usage
   Neutron can be configured through the ``configurator.py`` configuration wizard.
 After being configured, ``config.json`` is generated in the build folder and ``build.py`` can be run to build your application.
 One example of a Neutron application is [Datcord](https://github.com/gamingdoom/datcord).
 More information can be found on the [wiki](https://github.com/gamingdoom/neutron/wiki).
   ## Making an application
-  Currently, neutron applications can only be built on Linux, so you might have to use WSL.
+  Currently, neutron applications can only be built on Linux.
   ```
   git clone https://github.com/gamingdoom/neutron.git --recurse-submodules -j8
   cd neutron